Last updated November 17th, 2021.

 Thailand is one of the world’s most visited countries.
-In fact, its capital of Bangkok sees more tourists than any other city on the planet.
+In fact, during a typical year, its capital of Bangkok sees more tourists than any other city on the planet.

 Because of this, Thailand is often people’s first experience with emerging Asia.
 Visitors notice more construction, workers on the move, and economic activity than they might have seen in their entire lives.

 This naturally makes them want to take part in the growth by investing in Thailand.
 Granted, I still think there are better places to invest in Asia.
 But the country’s appeal and accessibility is hard to deny.